WCSCourses/PRS_2025/course_modules_2025/Day2.docx.md

 head -n 1 Base_Data/GIANT_Height.txt
 ```

-This is comes out blank then it means the first line does not have the heading required for PRSice to run, hence we need to correct this.
+If this comes out blank then it means the first line does not have the heading required for PRSice to run, hence we need to correct this.
 Check that the first two lines of the Base_Data file

 ```